muzhenj/gemini-g4f-beta/.github/README.md

 ```

 > [!NOTE]
-> that you can also place buffers in the `data` field in the config (this is the v1 method, but it still works).
+> You can also place buffers in the `data` field in the config (this is the v1 method, but it still works).
 These buffers will be placed, in order, directly after the content in the main message.

 ##### Message Form: